pecksr/Cribl-Lab01/docs/module1.md

 ![Cribl-Lab01-3](_images/Cribl-Lab01-3.png)

+!!! note

-Your source has been configured, in this case Syslog, you may now send data from devices (firewalls, routers, servers, etc.) to the IP address for your Worker Node(s) and start receiving data.
+*Your source has been configured, in this case Syslog, you may now send data from devices (firewalls, routers, servers, etc.) to the IP address for your Worker Node(s) and start receiving data.*

-!!! tip

-    This is a test tip!

 ### 3. Configure a Splunk Destination